All Books

 Key Takeaways

-• Set up a personal altar using crystals, herbs, and other tools.
+• Set up a personal altar to focus your magical intent.

-• Time your spells with lunar phases for greater effectiveness.
+• Time your spells with lunar phases to increase their effectiveness.

 Who Should Read